willghatch/vzsh/README.md

 - REPORTTIME - if you haven't already set it up, this defaults to 5 -- it's the number of seconds for a program to run for it to automatically report time stats.
 - PAGER - if you haven't already set it up, this defaults to "less"
 - COMPINSTALL_FILE - defaults to $VZSH_CACHE/compinstall
-- ZLE_LINE_INIT_FUNCS - this is an array of function names to run when zle-line-init is run - a couple of sub-plugins add to this
-- ZLE_KEYMAP_SELECT_FUNCS - this is an array of function names to run when zle-keymap-select is run - a couple of sub-plugins add to this

 Features
 ========